 On March 31, 2024, the Company entered into letter agreements with Mr. Sprague and Mr. Gibbs that provide for the payment of a retention bonus in the total aggregate amount of \$80,000, to be paid in two installments of \$40,000.
-The first installment, in the amount of \$40,000, shall be paid within five business days following June 30, 2024, and the second installment, in the amount of \$40,000, shall be paid within five business days following November 15, 2024.
+The first installment, in the amount of \$40,000, was paid in June 2024, and the second installment, in the amount of \$40,000, shall be paid within five business days following November 15, 2024.
 Each such installment payment is subject to the applicable executive's continued employment through such payment date.